 Finding Stillness in Suffering.

-It is told that the warriors of the indigenous Amazonian tribes, the Matses and the Katukina, undergo a powerful rite of passage initiation with Kambo, where three treatments of the sacred frog secretion are administered within three hours; the dosage increasing over the course of the treatment.
+It is told that the warriors of the indigenous Amazonian tribes, such as the Kaxinawa and the Katukina, undergo a powerful rite of passage initiation with Kambo, where three treatments of the sacred frog secretion are administered within three hours; the dosage increasing over the course of the treatment.

 According to the tribes, Kambo helps to remove 'panema', or what we might call dark or negative energy, bad luck, or difficulties and disease.
 It's ability to cleanse the body and promote renewed vitality is highly regarded, and is often used by the indigenous hunters to increase their strength, stamina, and sharpen the senses before hunts.

 Me though?
 Well, I'm not quite at the stage of going out into the wilderness to hunt and cook my dinner, so why did I decide to put myself through this particular process?

 My intentions were to let this medicine clear out as many toxins as possible; aiding me on my path of healing and cleansing out the mercury poisoning and other heavy metals I have stored in my body, and also for the spirit of the frog to help clear out any blockages and fears that I have; stopping me from pursuing and achieving my goals and dreams.

 The burn points were to be placed on my chest, directly across the heart line.
 The singe of the hot stick caressing my skin does more than tickle the senses, and it takes some deep breathing to try and relax my body throughout the flinches.
 13 burn marks in total.
 I was to receive 9 points, 11 points, and finally 13 points of medicine as the treatments progressed, with three other brave initiates undergoing the same rite of passage.

 My initial treatment was incredibly unpleasant.